mstemm/labs/security/falco/README.md

 Again, restart Falco and create the nginx container.

    ```
-   # systemctl restart falco
+   # docker restart falco
    # docker run -d -P --name example2 nginx
    ```

 spawn a shell in the `example2` container and just run anything like `ls`

-Tailing the `/var/log/falco_events.txt` you will be able to read:
+Tailing the `/var/log/falco_events.log` you will be able to read:

    ```
    18:38:36.911250971: Notice A shell was spawned in a container with an attached terminal (user=root example1 (id=604aa46610dd) shell=bash parent=<NA> cmdline=bash  terminal=34816)